Removal of patent protection for COVID-19 vaccines does not solve problems

-The research-based pharmaceutical companies reject the abolition of patent protection, as research would be disincentivized and the problem of the still lacking production capacities would be aggravated.
+The research-based pharmaceutical companies oppose the removal of patent protection because research would be hindered and the problem of the still lacking production capacities would be exacerbated.

 Blog by Nathalie Moll, Director General of the European Federation of Pharmaceutical Industries and Associations (EFPIA):